musoniusr/DhammaratoDhamma/_posts/2024-04-28-what-is-thinking-the-sangha-uk-214.md

 ## What is Thinking?
 The Sangha UK 214

+### Summary

+In this dhamma talk with the UK Sangha, Dhammarato challenges our conventional understanding of thinking and reality.
+He reveals that thinking is not just discursive thoughts, but how we spend each moment of our mind.
+Dhammarato emphasizes that while reality is what it is, our perceptions and concepts shape our experience of it more than objective circumstances.
+Through the practice of Anapanasati, he offers practical tools to cultivate awareness of our thoughts and feelings, enabling us to consciously choose our mental attitudes.
+Dhammarato also highlights how our language often reflects and perpetuates a victim mentality, and encourages us to start noticing this and adopt language that empowers us.
+By the end of this transcript, you'll have a newfound understanding of the nature of your mind and the power you have to transform your emotional landscape.
+If you're ready to master your mind and choose your own experience of reality, this transcript is a must-read.

 ### Transcript

 So welcome to the Sunday afternoon call in Thailand.
 There's several of us here.
 David and Michael and I are on the island.
 Koh Phangan and others of you are all over the place, mostly.
 This call is for the UK, but I think some of the people are in the US right now also.